engageub/InternetIncome/README.md

 ## How to use residential proxies?

-You need to set the value of variable USE_PROXIES to true in income.sh script.
+You need to set the value of variable USE_PROXIES to true in properties.conf file.
 Then, create a file name proxies.txt in the same folder you have income.sh file.
 Add your proxies in each line in the format protocol://user:pass@ip:port or protocol://ip:port Example proxies.txt file below.
 Use your own proxies.